Supporting people to make confident decisions about sensor based falls prevention and detection technology

 What will it deliver?

-A practical framework of minimum requirements, clear pass/fail criteria and a supplier self-assessment toolkit.
+A practical framework of minimum capabilities, clear pass/fail criteria and a supplier self-assessment toolkit.

 What we are doing

-We are developing a clear set of functional requirements and minimum capabilities for falls prevention and detection technology used in adult social care.
+We are developing a clear set of functional capabilities for sensor based falls prevention and detection technology used in adult social care.

 In simple terms, this means:

-- Defining what this type of technology must be able to do
+- Defining what this type of technology should be able to do

 - Setting out clear pass or fail criteria so products can be assessed consistently